-Your Diploma Supplement is a further document describing the qualification you have received in a standard format that is easy to understand and compare across Europe.
+Your diploma supplement is a further document describing the qualification you have received in a standard format that is easy to understand and compare across Europe.
 It also describes the content of the qualification and the structure of the higher education system within which it was issued.

 The name printed on your documents will be that with which you enrolled at the University.
 To check the details we hold, please access the Student Gateway and choose the 'My Details' icon.

-To request a change to the name registered with the University, you will need to contact the Student Support Centre (Ground floor, Minerva Building) and provide documentary evidence (for example birth/marriage certificate, passport, or deed poll).
+To request a change to the name registered with the University, you will need to contact the Student Support Centre (ground floor, Minerva Building) and provide documentary evidence (for example birth/marriage certificate, passport, or deed poll).

 Please note, once your certificate documentation has been printed, requests for replacement documentation due to an incorrect name are chargeable.
-You will be asked to surrender your documents back to the University and apply for and purchase a replacement certificate via the University's alumni pages.
+You will be asked to surrender your documents back to the University and apply for and purchase a replacement certificate via the University's alumni web pages.